Sitting high atop a bluff overlooking the Mississippi River in Thebes, Illinois is the

 and documents held within.
 Our members are unpaid volunteers and open the courthouse for visitors and public tours, for which there is no admission fee.

 The courthouse will be closing for the season after the Tour de Shawnee on Oct.
 22, 2016.
-We are currently open for tours on Saturdays from 10 AM - 1 PM and on Sundays from 1 PM to 3 PM.
+We will reopen in the spring.
+Check back for dates.